masc-ucsc/docs/docs/pyrope/04-variables.md

 ### Range

 Ranges are very useful in hardware description languages to select bits.
-A range is a type can be converted to a single Integer.
-It can also be seen as one hot encoding of a set of integers.

 They are 3 ways to specify a closed range:

 * `first..=last`: Range from first to the last element, both included
 * `first..<last`: Range from first to last, but the last element is not included